pjs90317/Hwk-5/Hwk5Draftb.md

 Research has shown that human biology follows a [circadian rhythm](https://www.sleepfoundation.org/circadian-rhythm#:~:text=The%20sleep%2Dwake%20cycle%20is,keep%20us%20awake%20and%20active) to allow the brain and body to be awake and alert during the sunny hours and rest at nighttime.
-It is hard to purposefully adjust circadian rhythms so we can be more alert during nighttime hours *(insert research link here)*.
-Therefore, we expect that those who have departure times during the day time would have higher incomes than those who have “less desirable” departure times, such as a graveyard shift at a hospital.
+We expect that those who have departure times during the day time would have higher incomes than those who have “less desirable” departure times, such as a graveyard shift at a hospital.

-**Are your other dummy variables in the regression working sensibly with your selection criteria?**
+0.81 of observations in the dataset depart for work between 5am and 9am.
+We assume that these healthcare workers comprise of practitioners and managerial or administrative personnel.
+It is the commute time for the most desirable and most common working hours.
+We expect graveyard shift workers to have the next highest predicted wages, as they receive the pay differential for working odd hours.
+Lastly, we expect to see Mid and Night departure times with the lowest level of predicted wages.

     ##
     ## Call: